Skip links

 Common Grades of Citric Acid

-The various grades are defined by quality standards and are regulated by different organizations.
+The Citric acid is categorized to difference grades depending upon the quality standards which regulated by different organizations.

 • Food Grade / Preservative Grade (FCC):

-• This is the most common grade of citric acid, used extensively in the food and beverage industry.
+This is the most common grade of citric acid, which is used extensively in the food and beverage industry.

 • Pharmaceutical Grade (USP/BP/Ph.
 Eur.):